Hood Park Master Plan

 SMMA attained permits to dramatically increase Hood Park’s acreage and maximum height.

-The Hood Park Master Plan boasts distinct, versatile green spaces.
+The Hood Park Master Plan boasts distinct, versatile open spaces.

 Hood Park Plaza